Discovering Elementary Discourse Units in Textual Data Using Canonical Correlation Analysis: Suitability of CCA in modeling EDUs

-We first discuss the lemma that highlights the role of CCA in determining the latent state.
-Given two random variables a and b, \citet{article} proposed an interpretation of latent state using CCA.
+We first discuss the lemma that highlights the role of CCA in determining the hidden state.
+Given two random variables a and b, Bach and Jordan\cite{article} proposed an interpretation of hidden state using CCA.

 \begin{lemma} We consider the model given in figure \ref{fig:HSM1} where a and b are two random variables of dimensions m and n respectively defined by \ref{eq:5}